-Fuchsia do well in shaded areas.
-These flowering plants are popular with Hummingbirds.
+Fuchsia does well in shaded areas.
+These flowering plants are popular with hummingbirds.
 They produce blossoms in orange and pink.
 The hardiness zones are 9-11 for this plant.

 Larkspurs (Delphinium) and Hollyhock (Alcea) - Perennial plants that can grow to 5 feet tall or more.
 Delphiniums are good for zones 2 - 9 and are available in a variety of flower colors.
-Hollyhock grows in zone 3 and has white flowers.
+Hollyhock grows in zone 3 and has white, pink or red flowers.

 Red Columbine (Aquilegia canadense) - perennial, red and yellow flower that droops.
 Good for zones 2 - 8

 Rose of Sharon (Hibiscus syriacus) - With heights of 8 to 10 feet this shrub shows red, pink, blue or white blooms.
 Zones 5 - 9 are recommended.

 Sweet Bush (Bebbia juncea) drought-tolerant, attracts all types and sizes of butterflies.
 It has yellow blooms spring through fall.